tweag/guides/project-management/Github.md

 ## Labels

-We use labels to classify tasks by priority, from P0 to P4:
+We use labels to classify issues by priority, from P0 to P4:

 * **P0 (blocker)** Do not do anything else, this is a blocker.
 Major broken functionality that causes a release to be unusable.
 This